amcwustl/reading-notes/Coders-Computer.md

 > Creates a new directory called "new-project"
 - touch new-project/newfile.md
 > Creates a new file in the new-project directory called "newfile.md"
-- cd .. : This changes directory to the parent directory of our current location
+- cd ..
-> Changes directory to the parent directory
+> Changes directory to the parent directory of our current location
 - ls projects/new-project
 > Lists all the files within the new-project directory